 Satisfactory achievement in the TEAS entrance examination for Schools of Nursing.
 (Test results will be considered valid for three years from the date the exam was taken.)

 Submission of transcripts from any college previously attended.

 A Personal interview may be held at the discretion of the college.

-Applicants are encouraged to attend an informational meeting offered throughout the Fall and Spring semesters at scheduled times listed in the application packet.
+Applicants are required to attend an informational meeting offered throughout the Fall and Spring semesters at scheduled times listed in the application packet.

 Prior to the start of classes in the program:

 1. Accepted students must present a completed immunization record and documentation of physical health by licensed primary health care provider.
 Candidates must self verify ability to meet the technical standards: physical, tactile, communication, auditory and mental/cognitive required in professional nursing practice settings.